anagarona/anagarona.github.io/_pages/about.md

 My [research](/cv/) has addressed questions across **cell biology, genetics, genomics, and microbial evolution**.

 My research has focused on the **genetic basis of adaptation**, from **cell size evolution in budding yeast** during my postdoctoral research at GIMM in Lisbon to **plasmid inheritance and bacterial evolution** during my PhD at Kiel University and the International Max Planck Research School for Evolutionary Biology.
+I enjoy working at the interface between experimental and computational biology.
+My experience includes genetic engineering and CRISPR, microscopy, flow cytometry, experimental evolution, genomic and NGS data analysis, and quantitative analysis using Python and R.

 ### Research interests